Silas-U/RoboKinematics/README.md

 - **Description**: Returns the number of joints in the robot model.
 - **Returns**: Integer representing the number of joints.

-The `traj_gen()` method in your Python library generates a trajectory based on a list of waypoints and corresponding time intervals for each segment.
-Here's a more detailed introspection for the `traj_gen()` method.

 ### **`traj_gen(tr_lst, trj_time, pva, plot=False)`**

 #### **Description**: